Abdul Fatawu: Leicester City

 On 1 July 2024, Leicester City activated the buy clause and signed for €10 million on a permanent five-year deal contract with €7 million additional fee.
 As a result, his jersey number changed from No. 18 to No. 7.
 On 19 August 2024, he made his first Premier League debut as part of the first team squad for Leicester City against Tottenham Hotspur.
 In that same game, Fatawu provided his first Premier League assist for Jamie Vardy in a 1–1 home draw.
+On 13 December 2025, he scored from his own half in a 3–1 victory over Ipswich Town.

+Ipswich Town

+On 21 July 2026, Fatawu joined newly promoted Premier League club Ipswich Town for an undisclosed fee on a five-year contract.

 International career

 Youth team

 In 2018, Fatawu was part of Ghana's national under-17 team managed by Karim Zito.
 The team reached the finals of the 2018 WAFU Zone B U-17 Cup of Nations.
 They however lost in the final to rivals Nigeria via a 3–1 penalty shootout after a 1–1 draw after regulation time, with Fatawu missing his penalty in the shootout.
 Fatawu remained a member of the Ghana U-17 team and served as captain of the team in 2020, playing during the 2021 Africa U-17 Cup of Nations qualifiers, during 2020 WAFU Zone B U-17 Cup of Nations.
 At the tournament he scored the equalising penalty in Ghana's 1–1 draw against Nigeria.
 Ghana were eliminated from the competition after losing 3–1 against Ivory Coast in their final group game.
 Ghana's only goal of the game was assisted by Fatawu.

 The following year, due to his impressive form, Fatawu was promoted into the under-20 squad at the age of 16, despite being much younger than the majority of his teammates.
 He was later selected to take part in the 2021 Africa U-20 Cup of Nations.
 During the competition, he played all of the Black Satellites' matches, scoring two goals in the group stages to help his side win the title for the fourth time in its history.
 In that occasion, he was also adjudged as the Best Player of the Tournament.